young1062/information_estimation/README.md

 # information_estimation
-A collection of codes for estimating Entropy and Mutual information from Data.
+A collection of codes for estimating (differential) Entropy and Mutual information from Data.